jfowl/searx2/README.md

 - Crash fast and loud - When starting with invalid settings or insufficient ressources, it should crash and report those issues to the admin right away to avoid running into those problems later on.

-**Possible languages:**
+**language considerations:**
 - Go - simple binaries and light threading.
+Made with web apps in mind.
 - Elixir - known for stability in long running, parallel environments.
 - Rust - Might be a bit over the top, but lord, Rust IS sexy.
-- No python, no js, no ruby.
-No c, no c++.
+- Python - used by searx, would simplify writing adapters/backends for other search engines
+- NodeJS - made for the web, but no type safety (unless typescript) and also bloaty.

 #### Flow of data: